jpcranford/obsidian-plugin-dice-table/README.md

 # Dice Table Calculator: An Obsidian Plugin

-Very simple plugin.
 When you run the command on a table with dice notation as the first column's header, it automatically calculates and fills the first column of a Markdown table with evenly distributed dice ranges.

+As far as plugins go, this is about as simple and lightweight as you can get.
+Two total commands, one setting, and it only runs when you tell it to.

 ## How it works